shangardezi/cf_syntax_checker/README.md

+# Syntax Checker
-# Syntax Checker: Unzips and Syntax checks HTML files.
+## Unzips and Syntax checks HTML files.

 ## Why?
 Student submissions are often in the form of a zip file containing HTML, CSS and JS files.
 More often than not, there are sytnax